Kishore-HashAgile/Linux-Notes/README.md

   Example: `ping google.com`

 ## `grep` Variants
-globally search for a regular expression and print matching lines
+  GREP stands for globally search for a regular expression and it prints the matching lines as result.
 - **`grep`**: Search pattern in file
   Example: `grep 'pattern' file.txt`